Pay £1, get up to 50p off most Pret & Starbucks drinks EVERY time

-What cup do you have to use?
+What cup do I have to use?

-You may already have a reusable cup, it just needs to have a lid, be clean and be able to fit into a coffee machine (see image above for example).
+You may already have a reusable cup, it just needs to have a lid, be clean and be able to fit into a coffee machine (see image for example).

 The Starbucks cup and similar we spotted are medium-sized 350ml versions – though we know coffee shops have weird and wonderful names for their different sizes – so if you’re after a regular-sized drink this works for you.
 If you want a small, your cup will just be filled to the appropriate level, but if you’re after a large, this would overfill so won’t be for you.

 - Pret A Manger – 50p off.
 At all Pret stores (increased from 25p off in 2018), including cold drinks.
 Pret started selling its own cups in June 2018, at a cost of £10 each.
 The discount includes filter coffee, making it £1 a cup as drinks prices have increased in 2022.